keybase/book-content/01-account/00-index.md

 But with just a username and password, accounts can be hacked, phished, and otherwise compromised.
 They’re not totally trustworthy and secure.
 In best-case scenarios, you can use two-factor authentication for more security but it’s still not perfect.

-Your contacts can trust your Keybase account because, instead of being protected by just a password, it’s cryptographically linked to your [devices](account/devices).
+Your contacts can trust your Keybase account because—instead of being protected by just a password—it’s cryptographically linked to your [devices](account#devices).
 Your account can only be accessed through your devices.
-So long as only you have access to your devices, only you can access your account.
+So long as only you can access your devices, only you can access your Keybase account.

-You do create a username to help let others know an account belongs to you.
-But you further confirm who you are with  [proofs](account/proofs), which link your Keybase account to your other online accounts.
+You do create a username to help let others know that an account belongs to you.
+But you further confirm who you are with  [proofs](account#proofs), which link your Keybase account to your other online accounts.

-[Following](account/following) provides a public record that also confirms that you are who you say you are.
-Proofs and following are both public actions.
+[Following](account#following) provides a public record that also confirms that you are who you say you are.
+Adding proofs and following are both public actions.
 And, as the name “proof” implies, these actions are also provable.
-Your contacts don’t have to trust that you’re you just because you say you are; they can see for themselves.
+Your contacts don’t have to trust that you’re you on Keybase just because you say you are; they can see for themselves.

 Anyone can check your proofs; Keybase regularly does as well.
 If anything changes to your devices or proofs—indicating that your account has possibly been hacked—your contacts are notified before they interact with you.